Low-Rank Mirror-Prox for Nonsmooth and Low-Rank Matrix Optimization Problems: Introduction

 Extending the results of \cite{garberLowRankSmooth, garberStochasticLowRank,garber2020efficient} to the nonsmooth setting is difficult since the smoothness assumption is crucial to the analysis.
 Moreover, while \cite{garberLowRankSmooth, garberStochasticLowRank,garber2020efficient} rely on certain eigen-gaps in the gradients at optimal points, for nonsmooth problems, since the subdifferential set is often not a singleton, it is not likely that a similar eigen-gap property holds for all subgradients of an optimal solution.
+In fact, as we show in Section \ref{sec:subgradfail}, the standard projected subgradient descent method, which is arguably the simplest and most general method applicable to Problem \ref{nonSmoothProblem}, may fail to produce low-rank iterates even when arbitrarily close to a low-rank optimal solution which satisfies strict complementarity.

-In this paper we establish that under the mild assumption that Problem \eqref{nonSmoothProblem} can be formulated as a smooth convex-concave saddle-point problem, i.e., the nonsmooth term can be written as a maximum over (possibly infinite number of) smooth convex functions, we can obtain results in the spirit of \cite{garberLowRankSmooth, garberStochasticLowRank,garber2020efficient}.
-Concretely, we show that if a strict complementarity (SC) assumption holds for a low-rank optimal solution (see Assumption \ref{ass:strictcompNonSmooth} in the sequel), \textit{approximated mirror-prox methods} for smooth convex-concave saddle-point problems (see Algorithm \ref{alg:ApproxMP} below), which are either based on Euclidean projected gradient updates or MEG updates, and when initialized in the proximity of an optimal solution, converge with their original convergence rate of $O(1/t)$, while requiring only two low-rank SVDs per iteration\footnote{note that mirror-prox methods compute two primal steps on each iteration, and thus two SVDs are needed per iteration.}.
-It is important to recall that while mirror-prox methods require two SVDs per iteration, they have the benefit of a fast $O(1/t)$ convergence rate, while simpler saddle-point methods such as mirror-descent-based only achieve a $O(1/\sqrt{t})$ rate \cite{sebastienMD}.
+Motivated by the inability of the projected subgradient descent method to guarantee low-rank iterates near minimizers, we consider an additional mild assumption that Problem \eqref{nonSmoothProblem} can be formulated as a smooth convex-concave saddle-point problem, i.e., the nonsmooth term can be written as a maximum over (possibly infinite number of) smooth convex functions.
+We then establish that results in the spirit of \cite{garberLowRankSmooth, garberStochasticLowRank,garber2020efficient} (low-rank iterates near minimizers) could be obtained when considering the corresponding saddle-point formulation.
+Concretely, we show that if a strict complementarity (SC) assumption holds for a low-rank optimal solution (see Assumption \ref{ass:strictcompNonSmooth} in the sequel), \textit{(approximated) mirror-prox methods} for smooth convex-concave saddle-point problems (see Algorithm \ref{alg:ApproxMP} below), which are either based on Euclidean projected gradient updates or MEG updates, and when initialized in the proximity of an optimal solution, converge with their original ergodic (i.e., w.r.t. the average of iterates) convergence rate of $O(1/t)$, while requiring only two low-rank SVDs per iteration\footnote{note that mirror-prox methods compute two primal steps on each iteration, and thus two SVDs are needed per iteration.}.
+It is important to recall that while mirror-prox methods require two SVDs per iteration, they have the benefit of a fast $O(1/t)$ convergence rate, while simpler saddle-point methods such as mirror-descent-based, only guarantee a $O(1/\sqrt{t})$ rate \cite{sebastienMD}.
+Our contributions can be summarized as follows. \paragraph*{Contributions (informally stated):} \begin{itemize}